b3cking/danubius.io/_posts/2022-03-16-file-uploads-get-hacked.md

 {% include image.html src="/images/input-validation-7.png" alt="Javascript validation" %}

 We can see that there is a length, a jpeg (magic number) and an extension validator.
 We need to bypass every one of them somehow.
-With Wappalyzer, we can see that the backend is served by NodeJS, which is important to know, because of the type of possible reverse shell we can use later.
+With Wappalyzer, we can see that the backend is served by NodeJS, which is important to know, because of the type of possibly usable reverse shells.

 {% include image.html src="/images/input-validation-9.png" alt="NodeJS at backend" %}

-When we try to upload a non-jpeg file, an error occur, so the javascript does its job *well*.
+When we try to upload a non-jpeg file, an error occurs, so the javascript does its job *well*.
 So right now we are able to upload jpegs, but we don't know where those are stored.
 Let's try to investigate web directory structure with Gobuster.

 {% include image.html src="/images/input-validation-10.png" alt="Interesting directories" %}

 Many of them are http error 301, because directory listing is prohibited, but ``assets`` and ``content`` can be good candidates for storing the uploaded files in.
 The THM box helps us with a keyword list, which contains 3-letter words.
-Maybe those are directories, files or else, but still a good hint.
-I only show the solution below, because the investigation went on different failed ways.
+Maybe those are directories, files or else, but it's still a good hint.
+I only show the final solution below, because the investigation went on different failed ways.
 Content dir contains uploaded stuff.

 {% include image.html src="/images/input-validation-11.png" alt="File list inside content directory" %}